alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-09-followers-imam-muhammad-ibn-abdul-wahhab-seized-arabian-peninsula.md

 note: false
 active: wahhabi
 source: Majmu' Fatawa Ibn Baz 1/377
-excerpt: "This claim is groundless.
+summary: "This claim is groundless.
 In fact, it is a lie and a way of hindering others from the truth.
 Rather, it is known that when the followers of Imam Muhammad entered Madinah, they spread the call of Salafiyyah."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz